PhilippeDoucette/FCND-Controls-CPP/README.md

 I wrote two additional scenarios to help me tune the PID controller:
  `6_Vertical.txt` flies the quads straight up and down (by modifying the start/end trajectories).
 I could then examine the overshoot and tune the kpVelZ parameter.
- `7_Horizontal.txt` is really just a drastic version of `4_Nonidealities` that I could modify for my own needs without polluting scenario
+ `7_Horizontal.txt` is really just a drastic version of `4_Nonidealities` that I could modify for my own needs without polluting the pass/fail scenario.

 ### The Simulator ###